gvwilson/sensibleadventures/nardica/nardica.md

 This safety notice is brought to you by Volkov's Hot Sauce!"

 A high-pitched alarm began to ping.
-The salesman looked up
+The ecologist looked up
-as the drone that Iffy had seen earlier buzzed lower.
-She glanced toward the entrance at the sound of boots and angry shouts.
+as the drone that Iffy had seen earlier buzzed lower, then glanced toward the entrance at the sound of boots and angry shouts.
 A squad of Marines in exoskeletons were clanking through the crowd, visors down and shock sticks in their hands.